Canon G1 X Mark II vs Nikon D300S

 Studio photographers will appreciate that the Nikon D300S (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D300S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
+Both the G1X Mark II and the D300S have been discontinued, but can regularly be found used on ebay.
+The D300S was replaced by the Nikon D500, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark II and the Nikon D300S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark II: